 Applied Developmental Psychology: executive function; social cognition; intervention

-Nicole is a first-year doctoral student working with Dr. Sabine Doebel in the Developing Minds Lab.
+Nicole is a second-year doctoral student working with Dr. Sabine Doebel in the Developing Minds Lab.
 She graduated from the University of Minnesota with a bachelor of science in Developmental Psychology and Neuroscience in 2015.
 She studies how children develop executive function (neurocognitive skills involved in self-control) and how these skills are related to key developmental outcomes, including school readiness and achievement, behavior and emotion regulation, as well as social cognition.
 She is also interested in how these skills can be trained and improved to promote adaptive functioning.

 B.S.
 Developmental Psychology & Neuroscience; University of Minnesota

 Stucke, N. & Doebel, S. (2021, May).
 A Meta-Analysis of Early Childhood Executive Function and Concurrent and Future Outcomes.
 Poster to be presented at the Annual Association for Psychological Science Virtual Convention, Virtual (COVID-19).

 Stucke, N. & Doebel, S. (2021, May).
 What Are the Kids Doing?
 Children’s Time Use and Relations with Executive Function during the COVID-19 Pandemic.
 Flash talk to be presented at the Annual Association for Psychological Science Virtual Convention, Virtual (COVID-19).

 Stucke, N., Wise, F., Farquhar, L., & Doebel, S. (2021, April).
 Understanding of Others as Evaluators in Preschool-aged Children.
 Poster presented at the Biennial Society for Research in Child Development Conference, Virtual (COVID-19).